 Managing snapper and grouper fisheries is challenging due to the large number of species in the management unit and the lack of basic data on many of the species.
-On top of that, many of these species grow slowly, aren’t able to mature until late in life, and live a long time.
+On top of that, some of these species grow slowly, aren’t able to mature until they are several years old, and live a long time.
 These species often take years to fully recover from overfishing.

 - Ocean perch

 ALSO KNOWN AS: